apoapse1/Librum-for-Skyrim-VR/README.md

 ### Character Creation
 Though they are expanded upon in more detail below, the following changes and mods are core to your character creation and are included here for ease of reference:
 - **Races** - [Legacy](https://www.nexusmods.com/skyrimspecialedition/mods/36415) not only significantly changes your race's abilities, but it also affects NPCs in the world.
 The race of a bandit you're fighting is no longer just a cosmetic distinction, but will significantly impact how you approach the fight.
 - **Standing Stones** - [Curse of the Firmament](https://www.nexusmods.com/skyrimspecialedition/mods/28419) overhauls the familiar vanilla standing stone buffs into more interesting trade-offs and decisions.
-Choose wisely, as once you leave the Realm of Lorkhan, they are permanent.
+You cannot interact with Standing Stones out in the world anymore, so if you want to change your stone once you leave Nightmare of Lorkhan you must head to the Curse of the Firmament MCM page and change your Stone there.
 Standing Stone abilities have also been distributed to NPCs in the world, so much as with Legacy it's worth becoming familiar with these and considering how they will affect the way you fight.
 - **Magicka** - Starts at 10.
 In the low magic setting of Librum, nobody is a mage at level 1 -- however, those who are prepared to invest the time and effort into their magical studies will be greatly rewarded.
 See the [Magic](#magic) section for (much) more detail.